sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             end,
         })
         ```
-    * Note the 4 other plugins listed here, in addition ot `nvim-lspconfig`
+    * Note the 4 other plugins listed here, in addition to `nvim-lspconfig`
         * These plugins are not strictly needed
             * add bells and whistles like better auto completion and snippets
 * Got nvim-lspconfig installed?
 Good!
 Now: